-Through researching and retelling the story of the first North American zoo since the Mayan Empire, The Memorialist considers the implications of the colonial desire to establish zoological gardens in the middle of a great wilderness.
+Through researching and retelling the story of the first North American zoo since the Aztec Empire, The Memorialist considers the implications of the colonial desire to establish zoological gardens in the middle of a great wilderness.
 The project will become familiar with Andrew Downs— the man who created said zoo and cared for its inhabitants— and his travels overseas to trade animals between institutions and royal families.
 The Memorialist will visit archives, natural history museums, the original site of the gardens, and will journey abroad, all while trying to understand the significance of this story, and carving meaning from the symbol of the zoo.

 Timeline: Spring, Summer, Fall, 2015